bdwilson/weewx-poolsensor/README.md

 4. [Weewx](http://www.weewx.com/).
 Not a requirement as the above sensor will work for serving temperature to any device that can make a web request, but the [PoolService](pool.py) module will enable this natively in Weewx.
+5. [Case](https://www.thingiverse.com/thing:2567855).
+Print this at 104% because of D1 mini tolerances.

 # Setting it up